graffitijr/PyCommandLineGUI/README.md

 ### Console Clear Error

-Some consoles dont allow the main clear type, and instead print a character of a box with an X. The way to get around this is using the fallback option, but this does makit it flicker/give a sliding effect and is not as good as the main one.
+Some consoles dont allow the main clear type, and instead print a character of a box with an X. The way to get around this is using the fallback option, but this may cause flickering or a sliding effect and is not as good as the main one.

+### Recommended Extras

+PyCommandLineGUI doesn't have any built in input library, my recommendation is the "keyboard" library https://pypi.org/project/keyboard/

+It is a very simple way in my opinion to get input, although you may have to work with threads but I'm not sure.

 ## ⬇️ Installation